openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

   // Records that have policy set as "Unmanaged" are ignored by the ingress
   // operator and the DNS record on the cloud provider is not managed by the
   // operator.
 This record on the cloud provider can be deleted at the
   // discretion of the cluster admin.
+It defaults to Managed.
+  // Valid values are: Managed and Unmanaged.
   //
   // +kubebuilder:default:="Managed"
   // +kubebuilder:validation:Optional
-  // +kubebuilder:validation:Enum=Managed;Unmanaged
   DNSManagementPolicy DNSManagementPolicy `json:"dnsManagementPolicy"`
 }